Chamber News

 Applications are open for Leadership Greater Concord’s Class of 2027

 Leadership Greater Concord—the Greater Concord Chamber of Commerce’s annual leadership program for area professionals—is accepting applications for the class of 2027.
 For over three decades, this initiative has introduced over 650 community members to the inner workings of the capital region.
-Each year, participants embark on a nine-month immersion into the inner workings of the
+Each year, participants embark on a nine-month immersion into the inner workings of the greater Concord community.
+The LGC program includes hands-on and interactive session days that cover many aspects of our region’s public resources and governance, and each class connects with prominent business and civic leaders who are making decisions about Greater Concord’s future.
+Read on to learn more about the program and how to apply!

 Applications are open for Leadership Greater Concord’s Class of 2027 Read More »